wp-plugins/newspress/readme.txt

 == Changelog ==
-= 0.8 =
+= 0.9.0 =
-* Scheduled posts are now read and sent to Newstex
+* Scheduled posts are now also sent to Newstex when they are published

 = 0.7.1 =
 * Now sends story language